 For instance, the overwhelming majority of long distance relationships—more than two-thirds end when the couple does not plan for changes in the relationship.
 A couple that has been together but finds itself apart at some point will need to make some adjustments in order to make the relationship work.
 This does not mean that any relationship that does not plan for the changes is doomed to failure, but it does suggest long distance couples have more work to do.

-Long distance relationships are always expected to be short.
+What is considered a long distance relationship?
+It is always expected to be short.
 Many would think that long distance relationships usually lasts at least a year.
 However, it’s far from reality.
 Many LDRs may end after less than 5 if the couple feels it will not work out in the long run.
 One of the main reasons why this happens is because of the possibility of infidelity and unfaithfulness.
 However, it is important to note that there is no evidence to suggest that those in long distance relationships are more likely to cheat than others.

 Quick LDR Stats